 The Trixie bet

 To keep things simple for this example imagine you want to back three horses and they are all at 10/1.
 We will use a stake of £1 per line giving us a total stake of £4.
-If one horse wins and the other two lose there will be no return meaning you’d have lost your £4.
+This is straight to win bet and not each way.

 What is a patent bet? read our full guide on the patent bet below